 Conclusion

 Technology provides us the tools to shift away from outdated practices and to design learning experiences that truly reflect the diversity of thought within our classrooms.
 The challenge, then, is not just to move beyond raising hands but to cultivate environments that invite every student to actively shape the conversation.
-By leveraging techniques like this, we can make our classrooms more inclusive, more dynamic, and ultimately, more impactful.
+By leveraging techniques like this, it’s just one way we can make our classrooms more inclusive, more dynamic, and ultimately, more impactful.